mrityu-pratap/Medical-Data-Extraction-Project/README.md

 ## FastApi
 Used FastAPI for hosting the server of the project.
 FastApi, as name suggest helps us to develop fast and some other advantages are,

-- In build Data validation
+- Inbuilt Data validation
-- In build Documentation
+- Inbuilt Documentation
 - Fast running and performance

 ## Postman